Memory Management (Stack vs. Heap, Value vs. Reference Types, Boxing/Unboxing)

 - Boxing and Unboxing

-- Boxing: The process of converting a Value Type to a Reference Type (e.g.,
+- Boxing: Conversion from Value Type to Reference Type (e.g.,

-- Penalty: Slow due to heap allocation and memory copy.
+(object)10).- Penalty: Slow due to heap allocation and data copying.

-- Boxing: The process of converting a Value Type to a Reference Type (e.g.,
+- Boxing: Conversion from Value Type to Reference Type (e.g.,

 Core Concepts